WA9ONY/Pico-RP2040/README2.md

 To use the Arduino Web Editor which is used for IoT Cloud software development an Arduino account (free) is required.

 ## Arduino Cloud Plan
-To use the Arduino Cloud and IoT Clout a [Plan](https://cloud.arduino.cc/plans/?source=webide&redirect=https://create.arduino.cc/editor/wa9ony/9cb4e926-92fe-4a7b-9556-ad9ae326b902) is needed.
+To use the Arduino Cloud and IoT Cloud a [Plan](https://cloud.arduino.cc/plans/?source=webide&redirect=https://create.arduino.cc/editor/wa9ony/9cb4e926-92fe-4a7b-9556-ad9ae326b902) is needed.
 A Free Plan is available.
 The first Plan that provides dashboard sharing is the Maker Plan at $5.99/month.
 The dashboard sharing feature is the reason I chose the Maker Plan.

+The aboue image shows the Arduino Maker features.

+The [Arduino OPLA IoT kit](#P31) includes one year free Cloud Plan.

 <A NAME="P44"></A>